DingyiYang/dingyiyang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a final-year Ph.D. student at Renmin University of China, advised by Prof. [Qin Jin](https://www.jin-qin.com/).
+I am a postdoc researcher at Nanyang Technological University.
+I received my PhD from Renmin University of China, advised by Prof. [Qin Jin](https://www.jin-qin.com/).
 My research focuses on Vision and Language, involving cross-modal generation, video understanding, and automatic evaluation.
 Currently, I am exploring book-level story evaluation and generation.

 # 🔥 News
+- *2025.07*: [What Matters in Evaluating Book-Length Stories?
+A Systematic Study of Long Story Evaluation]([https://aclanthology.org/2024.acl-long.513.pdf](https://aclanthology.org/2025.acl-long.799/)) was accepted by ACL 2025.
 - *2024.09*: Our survey paper [What Makes a Good Story and How Can We Measure It?
 A Comprehensive Survey of Story Evaluation](https://arxiv.org/pdf/2408.14622) was released.
 Visit our [GitHub page](https://github.com/DingyiYang/Awesome-Story-Evaluation) for a quick review.
 - *2024.09*: Completed my research internship at Alibaba Group.
 It's my pleasure to work with my mentor, [Tiezheng Ge](https://scholar.google.com/citations?user=db5ZTlMAAAAJ&hl=en).
 - *2024.08*: [Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline](https://aclanthology.org/2024.acl-long.513.pdf) was accepted by ACL 2024.